 Firstly, Hublot presents a new version of the Big Bang Unico.
-In 2013, the original Big Bang was modified to house the proprietary UNICO movement, a column wheel chronograph with double clutch visible on the dial side – unique in the industry.
+In 2013, the original Big Bang was modified to house the proprietary UNICO movement, a column-wheel chronograph with a double clutch visible on the dial side – unique in the industry.
 Its design changed.
-The screws, push-buttons, crown, indices, numerals and counters underwent both a technical and aesthetic redesign.
+The screws, push-buttons, crown, indices, numerals, and counters underwent both a technical and aesthetic redesign.
 Playing on the themes of

 To celebrate the 10th anniversary of the BIG BANG, Hublot is unveiling a version in Full Magic Gold, the brand’s unique, scratch-resistant 18K gold, at Baselworld.
 The piece features a powerful and stylish mechanical 45 mm diameter case.

 Following this, a new Full Magic Gold version of the Big Bang Tourbillon 5-Day Power Reserve Indicator was unveiled during the Geneva Days in January 2015.
 The first Tourbillon in the new generation Big Bang line, with a beautiful skeleton movement and an added practical power reserve indicator function on the dial side.
 Designed, developed, and produced entirely by Hublot’s micro-mechanics, engineers and

 watchmakers, this proprietary movement is a traditional tourbillon with a cage measuring 13.6 mm in diameter – a minute tourbillon that performs one revolution every minute – and whose construction featuring a barrette on the dial side ensures its stability.